How To Make Gluten-Free Sourdough Starter

 If at any point you want to slow down to process due to time or schedule (life happens) then you can just store the mixture in the fridge.

-Save The Discard
+Save The Discard:

 Once you get the hang of making sourdough starter, you'll want to make bread over and over again.
 So save the discard from day 7.
 Once the sourdough bread develops a bubbly texture and makes a popping sound when stirred, you will remove a portion of the starter before adding more flour and water.